thesob/profile/src/content/project/project-1.md

 tags: ['react', 'mantine', 'elapsedtime']
 ---
 # Timer
 Simple half stack React tool to measure elapsed time on a project.
-It stores the elapased time in localPageStorage, thus any refresh or browser restart will maintain elapsed time.
+It stores the elapased time in local sessionStorage, thus any refresh or browser restart will maintain elapsed time.
 You can change the project name of the project, and open a separate tab for each task you want to track.
 You can start the time at any timestamp.
 Supports nearly any limitation on elapsed time, counter is second based.

 # Tech stack
 - [React](https://react.com)